My name is Anna Salko, and food hasn’t always been my passion.

 “What can you make with that?”
 I contemplated.
 Mostly gruel, it turns out.

-Traditionally, peasant food utilizes cheap cuts of meat, starchy vegetables, and grains.
+Traditionally, rustic food utilizes cheap cuts of meat, starchy vegetables, and grains.
 It relies heavily on herbs, spices, aromatics, and techniques to make them palatable.
 This is where the magic happens, my friends.
 Each country contributes its own unique ingredients, traditions, and techniques.

 I heard someone say once that anyone can make a great tasting steak, but it takes a true artist to make a beef heart taste good.